South West Water reassures public over Gannel Road repair works

 The Environment Agency is expected to issue a Pollution Incident Reporting Tool (PIRT) notification, a move South West Water described as “standard protocol” and made at the agency’s discretion.

 The Gannel link road will stay closed during the repair work, with a diversion in place via Mount Wise and Trenance Road.
-Drivers are being warned to expect continued heavy traffic in the area.
+Drivers are being warned to expect heavy traffic in the area.

 Dave Swiggs, Director of Wastewater Services West at South West Water, said: